tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 ## HTTP Metadata

-Proxies forward requests and responses between clients and targets as specified in {{oblivious-request}}.
+Proxies forward requests and responses between Clients and Targets as specified in {{oblivious-request}}.
 Metadata sent with these messages could inadvertently weaken or remove Oblivious DoH privacy properties.
-Proxies MUST NOT send any client-identifying information about clients to Targets, such as "Forwarded" HTTP headers {{?RFC7239}}.
-Additionally, clients MUST NOT include any private state in requests to proxies, such as HTTP cookies.
-See {{authentication}} for related discussion about client authentication information.
+Proxies MUST NOT send any Client-identifying information about Clients to Targets, such as "Forwarded" HTTP headers {{?RFC7239}}.
+Additionally, Clients MUST NOT include any private state in requests to Proxies, such as HTTP cookies.
+See {{authentication}} for related discussion about Client authentication information.

 # Configuration and Public Key Format {#publickey}

-In order to use a DoH server as a Target, the client needs to know a public key to use for encrypting its queries.
+In order to use a DoH server as a Target, the Client needs to know a public key to use for encrypting its queries.
 The mechanism for discovering this configuration is out of scope of this document.

 Servers ought to rotate public keys regularly.
 It is RECOMMENDED that servers rotate keys every day.
-Shorter rotation windows reduce the anonymity set of clients that might use the public key, whereas longer rotation windows widen the timeframe of possible compromise.
+Shorter rotation windows reduce the anonymity set of Clients that might use the public key, whereas longer rotation windows widen the timeframe of possible compromise.

 An Oblivious DNS public key configuration is a structure encoded, using TLS-style